You don't have to go hungry. Use these local and state food resources to get what you need today.

 Free Produce Market

-These free produce events are held at the Pleasant Hill campus in front of the Student Union building twice per semester fall and spring providing a variety of vegetables and fruits promoting healthy eating.
+These free produce events are held at the Pleasant Hill campus in front of the Student Union building twice per semester, fall and spring, providing a variety of vegetables and fruits promoting healthy eating.
+Check the DVC events calendar for upcoming dates!

 External Resources